ductwork/ductwork.github.io/advanced/configuration.md

 ## `pipeline.polling_timeout`

-This configuration value is similar to the other polling timeout configurations.
-The pipeline advancer process will query for pipelines whose last step is completed and needs advanced.
-If no pipelines are returned or all have been advanced then the process will sleep for the configured amount of seconds.
-The default value is **1** (second).
+Configures how long (in seconds) the pipeline advancer process sleeps when no pipelines need advancing.
+The process queries for pipelines whose last step is completed and advances them if found.

+**Default:** 1 (second)

 ```yaml
 default: &default